Professional help with day-to-day challenges or other crises, including:

 Adapted from MindfulNYU

 Deep indie beats from Dibner Library's home in Brooklyn, NY.
 Selected by Gaby Garcia, Morrell McClurkin & Ana Torres.
-At Dibner Library, Gaby Garcia is a Reference Associate, Morrell McClurkin is Access Services Supervisor, and Ana Torres is Interim Co-Head and User Services Library.
+Gaby Garcia is the EDI Student Success Librarian and at Dibner Library, Morrell McClurkin is Access Services Supervisor, and Ana Torres is the Head of Library Operations.

 Need some study motivation?
 Enjoy these instrumental hip-hop beats that include familiar favorites and hopefully some new favorites too.
 Selected by Giana Ricci, Librarian for the Fine Arts at NYU's Bobst Library.
 Instrumental hip-hop beats are the backdrop to her workdays.